cerplot/luigi/doc/configuration.rst

 [hadoop]
 --------

-Parameters controlling basic hadoop tasks
+Parameters controlling basic hadoop steps

 command
   Name of command for running hadoop from the command line.
 Defaults to